davidclough/node/_documents/javascript-guide/javascript-guide.md

     car.start();
     console.log(car.starter.active);

-You may occasionally have a need to use this technique and it certainly helps to appreciate the meaning of its presence when reading somebody else code.
+You may occasionally have a need to use this technique and it certainly helps to appreciate the meaning of its presence when reading somebody else's code.

 ### <a name="tips-code-lines-which-aid-debugging"></a>Code Lines Which Aid Debugging
 These consist of the `Console` object methods and the `debugger` statement and are explained in [this  section further up](#language-built-in-objects-console).